nnsW3/ens-offchain-resolver/README.md

 # If local gateway will be used for testing
 yarn start:node

-# If deployed app will be used as gateway set the environment variable for the contracts to use
+# If deployed app will be used as a gateway set the environment variable for the contracts to use
 export REMOTE_GATEWAY=https://{{app-sub-domain}}.herokuapp.com
 yarn start:node
 ```